Fearless Defenders: Publication history

 In May 2012, writer Cullen Bunn stated that the concept of the series came to him while scripting the fifth or sixth issue of Fear Itself: The Fearless, which also starred Valkyrie.
 Bunn said he was campaigning for the book following the conclusion of Fear Itself: The Fearless, when an editor pitched the idea of doing it as a Defenders title.
 However Bunn explained that beyond the name there is "quite little connection" to the Defenders.
 In November 2012, Marvel Comics teased the announcement of The Fearless Defenders by releasing an image of the word "Fearless" with the creative team of Bunn and artist Will Sliney.
 A week later, Marvel made the full announcement.
 Bunn said, "The basic idea of the book is that Valkyrie is choosing a new team of Valkyrior, and she's been asked to choose all these women from the heroes of Midgard (Earth), instead of from Asgard".
 Bunn also said that Misty Knight co-stars in the series, "They're our co-leads, and the rest of the team will build around them.
 I think it'll be interesting to see how the two of them see things differently.
 You've got Misty, who's a very street-level character.
 And you've got Valkyrie, who's a goddess".
-Dani Moonstar was revealed as the third member of team.
+Danielle Moonstar was revealed as the third member of team.
 Bunn said, "She has such a connection to the Valkyrie.
 She was on the top of my list when I started putting together who I thought would be the core roster".

 Hippolyta, who died in The Incredible Hercules #121 (September 2008), returned in issue #2 under the moniker "Warrior Woman" and received an updated look and power set.
 Editor Ellie Pyle, who worked with artist Phil Jimenez on Hippolyta's design, said, "He [Phil Jimenez] wanted to use a lot of the Greek imagery.
 We wanted to update her look a little bit.
 Phil has a background in fashion, so he wanted to bring a bit of that modern aesthetic to her look."